GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 - `group_iam` and `iam` configure authoritative bindings that manage individual roles exclusively, mapping to the [`google_project_iam_binding`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_project_iam#google_project_iam_binding) resource
 - `iam_additive` and `iam_additive_members` configure additive bindings that only manage individual role/member pairs, mapping to the [`google_project_iam_member`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_project_iam#google_project_iam_member) resource

-Be mindful about the service identity roles when using authoritative IAM, as you might inadvertently remove a role from a [service identity](https://cloud.google.com/iam/docs/service-accounts#google-managed) or default service account, for example `roles/editor` for the Cloud Services identity.
+Be mindful about the service identity roles when using authoritative IAM, as you might end up inadvertently removing a role from a [service identity](https://cloud.google.com/iam/docs/service-accounts#google-managed) or default service account.
+For example, using `roles/editor` with `iam` or `group_iam` will remove the default permissions for the Cloud Services identity.
 A simple workaround for these scenarios is described below.

 ### Authoritative IAM